a-b-street/docs/book/src/tech/map/geometry/README.md

 #### Projecting a polyline

-Before we move on, a quick primer on how to take a polyline (a list of ordered points) and project it to the left or right.
+Before we move on, a quick primer on how to take a polyline (an ordered list of points) and project it to the left or right.
 There are some better explanations of this online, but I don't have them handy.
 I wouldn't call A/B Street's [implementation](https://github.com/a-b-street/abstreet/blob/91c152c123924d7b8bfa14722d18c652d7e42966/geom/src/polyline.rs#L435)